NCG-Leiden/NCG-Leiden.github.io/groupoid2022/index.md

 For more information, please contact y.ge@math.leidenuniv.nl

 The note of this seminar can be found [here](./groupoid_notes.pdf).
-Last updated: 4.29.2023.
+Last updated: 9.12.2023.

 ### Location:
-Snellius Building, Room 408(mostly, see changes below), from 14:15 to 16:00.
+Snellius Building, Room 408 (mostly, see changes below), from 14:15 to 16:00.

 ### Schedule: